-- 1. Make sure the "Active Roles: Weekly reporting" task runs after all the required data has been gathered by the "Active Roles: Daily events collection" and "Security log daily collection" tasks. - 2.
-If necessary, edit the reporting job within the "Active Roles: Daily events collection" task.
-For example, you can change filter settings for the "Account management performed outside Active Roles-Advanced" report and specify the preferred output format for reports. - 3.
+- 1. Make sure the "Active Roles: Weekly reporting" task runs after all the required data has been gathered by the "Active Roles: Daily events collection". - If necessary, edit the reporting job within the "Active Roles: Weekly reporting" task.
+For example, you can change filter settings for the "Account management performed outside Active Roles (Security Log)" report and specify the preferred output format for reports. - 3.
 Optionally, add a notification job that informs you of task completion.